Notice a few damp spots in your living room or kitchen walls.

 With water leaking into the wall of your house, it is only natural to panic and wonder what’s wrong with your plumbing system.
 But if you take a few moments to investigate, you’ll get to the bottom of the matter.

 First, check the interior plumbing for defects by checking the water meter.
-Turn off all the faucets and taps in your house before noting the water reading.
+Turn off all the faucets and taps before noting the water reading.
 Wait for at least three or four hours without fixtures and recheck the reading.
 If the amount of water used has increased, you can be sure it might be an internal plumbing leak.

 When the reading is unchanged, check for other issues like clogged gutters, improper caulking, and exterior plumbing.
 However, this issue could also arise due to improper drainage, cracked pipes or other damages.
 If you have access to tools, use them to find the source of the leaks at home.